What Really Happens During an Ayurvedic Massage in India? My Naked, Oily, Steamy Experience in Pondicherry

 The final mystery: sniffing the box

 I took a shower and was just about to leave.
-But before the massage guy opened the door, he had me smell something inside a small box (or maybe it was more like a little container — hard to say).
+But before the massage guy opened the door, he had me smell something inside a small plastic box.

 It smelled... well, honestly, a bit like poo.
 I have no idea what that was all about.
 Probably some kind of aromatherapy?
 Even today, I still wonder.